binlecode/example-todo-fastapi/README.md

 source .venv/bin/activate
 # install poetry with pip in the virtual environment
 pip install --upgrade pip poetry

-# poetry recognizes and installs dependencies in this virtual environment
+# poetry recognizes and installs dependencies in this existing virtual
+# environment
+# use --no-root to skip installing this project as a package, since this is
+# not a package, but a stand-alone web app
-poetry install
+poetry install --no-root
 # verify poetry attached virtual environment
 poetry env info | grep Path